Research

 Site Reports

 The Campus Archaeology Program generates site reports for different locations, which are distributed to the MSU Physical Plant.
-They can be viewed below, with the more recent repots listed last.
+CAP’s site reports are available on a sperate page (https://campusarch.msu.edu/?page_id=6579), with the more recent repots listed last.

 Books

-Beneath the Ivory Tower, 2010, Edited by Russell Skowronek and Kenneth E. Lewis, University Press of Florida: Gainesville, Florida. (link to Amazon)
+Beneath the Ivory Tower, 2010, Edited by Russell Skowronek and Kenneth E. Lewis, University Press of Florida: Gainesville, Florida. [link to purchase through Amazon.com]

 Including contributions by Michigan State Faculty and Administration: